metomi/rose/sphinx/glossary.rst

       In a :term:`cycling suite <cycling>` the final cycle point is the point at which cycling ends.

-      If the final cycle point were 2001 then the last cycle would start on or before 2001.
+      If the final cycle point were 2001 then the final cycle would be no later than the 1st of January 2001.

       See also: